PrairieLearn/PrairieLearn/doc/assessment-design.md

 * End-of-course final exam: 30% of total grade.
 The median score should be around 80%.

 We recommend using this with a traditional 10-point grading scale: 90-100: A, 80-90: B, 70-80: C, 60-70: D, 0-60: F. Using this scale, the above grading scheme will give a median total score around 85%, so about 2/3 of the class will get an A or B grade.

+## Should all assessments be in PrairieLearn?

+FIXME

 ## Curving exam scores